 Price and Availability

-The Bowers & Wilkins P7 Wireless headphones are now available online direct from the company, and will be in retail locations by Sept.
-15, 2016 for $399.99.
+The Bowers & Wilkins P7 Wireless headphones are now available for $399.99 at Amazon, and will be in retail locations by Sept.
+15, 2016.